tslingl25/Circuit-python/README.md

 ## Hello_CircuitPython

 ### Description & Code
 This assignment includes makeing the light on the aruidno change colors.
+This is done useing RGB values.

 ```